-4th Trimester/Postpartum - Shoreline
+4th Trimester/Postpartum

 Walking

-The video transcript provides guidance on how to incorporate gentle walking routines and nature exposure for both an adult and a baby.
+The video provides guidance on how to incorporate gentle walking routines and nature exposure for both an adult and a baby.
 The adult is advised to walk alone every other day, gradually increasing the distance and pace.
 On alternate days, the adult should take the baby along, using a sling or stroller, and introduce the baby to nature by talking about trees and allowing her to feel different natural textures like grass and bark.
 The emphasis is on stimulating the baby's development appropriately, starting with her hands before moving to other parts of her body.

 Brain Development Pruning